 - At 1:30 flip the Aeropress upright and press for 30 seconds from 1:40 – 2:10.

 - This yields 58 – 64g of coffee concentrate.

 - Add 90° C water to 150g.

 AeroPress is a very popular way of brewing coffee worldwide.
+While you can fix a delicious cup by going for the recommended grind size, temperature, and other variables, you can also tweak the recipe for an exceptional experience.
 Coffee lovers and professional baristas can take time to try all winning AeroPress Champion Recipes 2008 – 2023 and experience what makes them unique.

 This way, one can enhance and refine their coffee brewing skills for personal use or in preparation for the next world championships.